 Web site: www.miami.edu/iccas

-Admission: $5 donation requested, free for UM students, faculty, staff, and children under 12
+Admission: $5, free for UM students, faculty, staff.
+Donatinos requested from children under 12.

 Gold Coast Railroad Museum

 Hours: Mon-Fri 10am-4pm, Sat-Sun 11am-4pm.
 Model Train area: Mon-Fr 11am-2pm, Sat-Sun 11am-4pm

 Admission: adults $5, children 3-12 $3, children under 3 free

 A must-see for model train collectors, Gold Coast hosts a collection of more than 40 passenger cars, freight cars, locomotives and other railway equipment.
 View "Ferdinand Magellan," the private railway car of Franklin D. Roosevelt and only custom-made car ever built for a U.S. President in the 20th century.
 The model train building, open for a few hours daily, has an array of model scales (Z, N, HO, O27, G) on display, plus a play room for kids to build their own wooden train sets, including "Thomas the Tank Engine" models.
 On weekends, take the family for a ride on the "Edwin Link Children's Railroad" for a small fee.
 The museum also offers rides on larger diesel and diesel-electric locomotives on some weekends.